 The Dry Grass of Summer Shangri-La-on-Sea

-And if the bulge in Cherubim’s belly bursts, come next Christmas we can expect to see — son of Chopper.
-Blue sea burbling to the knee, he scans the horizon for the enemy.
+And when the bulge in Cherubim’s belly is borne, come next Christmas we can expect to see — son of Chopper.
+Blue sea below the knee, he scans the horizon for the enemy.

-Jennifer Barker stretches a glistening brown leg and smooths cream in tight circles from the top of her thigh to the tips of her toes.
+Jennifer Samuels stretches a glistening brown leg and smooths cream in tight circles from the top of her thigh to the tips of her toes.

-The new black box waves Chicane’s Saltwater the warm evening breeze.
+The new black box waves Chicane’s Saltwater the lavender evening breeze.

 Lost in space.